Paddy Keenan: A solo career

 Keenan's first (and eponymous) solo album appeared in 1975, and he also duetted with fiddler Paddy Glackin on the 1978 album Doublin.
 He subsequently recorded a second solo album for Gael-Linn Records, Poirt An Phiobaire, in 1983.

 After rejecting the chance to join Moving Hearts in the early 1980s, Keenan's musical career went into abeyance.
-However, in the 1990s he relocated to North America, rediscovered his musical talents and in 1997 issued Na Keen Affair, recorded at Dadyeen Studios, St. Johns, Newfoundland, Canada.
+However, in the 1990s he relocated to North America, rediscovered his musical talents and in 1997 issued Na Keen Affair, recorded at Dadyeen Studios, St. John's, Newfoundland, Canada.
 Supporting musicians include Tommy Peoples and Patrick Moran on fiddle, Arty McGlynn and Tommy O'Sullivan on guitar, as well as Newfoundland musicians.
 This led to an ongoing musical relationship with the London-born, Kerry-based guitarist Tommy O'Sullivan.
 Together, the pair issued The Long Grazing Acre in 2001, touring jointly to promote the album.
 According to their respective websites, Keenan and O'Sullivan have continued to perform together periodically since 2001.

 The 2008 documentary Dambé: The Mali Project tells the story of his 3000-mile cross-cultural musical adventure with Liam Ó Maonlaí (Hothouse Flowers) and friends, and features performances from the Festival au Désert.

 Pipes and Pipemakers

-Upon demonstrating and aptitude for, and interest in the pipes around the age of ten, John Keenan got Paddy a full set of pipes by John Clarks.
+Upon demonstrating an aptitude for, and interest in the pipes around the age of ten, John Keenan got Paddy a full set of pipes by John Clarks.
 Six years later, in 1966, Keenan's father bought him a full set made by the Crowley family, which (with the addition of a Leo Rowsome chanter), Paddy played until 2000.
 At that point, Keenan received a full set from maker Dave Williams of Grimsby, England, who died a few years later in a car accident.

 This set, which was a copy of the previous Crowley set, remains Keenan's primary instrument.
+He plays a boxwood chanter made by David Quinn with this set.